odoo/documentation/odoo_sh/getting_started/branches.rst

 Pushing a new commit in one of these branches will either
 * start a new server, using a duplicate of the production database and the new revision of the branch
-* or update the previous database running on the branch, depending on the push behaviour configured in the :ref:`branch's settings <odoosh-gettingstarted-branches-tabs-settings->`.
+* or update the previous database running on the branch, depending on the push behaviour configured in the :ref:`branch's settings <odoosh-gettingstarted-branches-tabs-settings>`.

 You can therefore test your latest features using the production data without compromising the actual production database with test records.